 A lot of research has gone into this and many factors have been identified.
 Scientists say that alcohol itself takes us on the path to alcoholism.
 Our ever-adapting brain gets trapped as alcohol consumption literally causes it to become addicted.
 It also affects the brain’s homeostasis, chemistry, communication patterns, structures, and functioning.

-Our brain’s reward system is geared to make us repeat behaviors that we find to be more pleasurable.
+Our brain’s reward system is geared to make us repeat behaviours that we find to be more pleasurable.
 Something like alcohol can take over this function.
 Additionally, whenever anyone says that for them, alcohol has become a habit, it’s their amygdala speaking.
 This part of the brain controls memories and emotions and sends us emotional cues related to different memories.

 So, whenever memory is triggered, it reminds us of drinking.
 This same organ also causes us to go through withdrawal, which is just like a negative cue trying to push us towards a more pleasurable memory.
 Our hypothalamus also tries to tell us to drink in order to relieve ourselves of stress and makes us stressed when we don’t drink, thus creating a vicious cycle.